 - If you want to add new columns then, Please select the first button (before scissors symbol) and add Column Name, Data Type, Precision (if required), Scale (if required), If it is primary key then change the Key type to primary and check mark the Not Null option (if your column doesn’t allow null values)

 - If you want to delete columns then select the unwanted columns and click the scissors button as shown below.
-Once you done editing, Click OK to close the Edit tables window
+Once you are done editing, Click OK to close the Edit tables window

 NOTE: We are removing the columns only from the Informatica Source Analyzer.
 This will not reflect the underlying flat file.